Murzchnvok/polybar-collection/README.md

 My personal collection.
 Trying to make some nice themes, and show how great [Polybar](https://github.com/polybar/polybar) is.
 I'll keep updating the collection, and maybe create some custom scripts so you and I can have a better experience with this thing.
 I also recommend you to check this [adi1090x Polybar Collection](https://github.com/adi1090x/polybar-themes), has some great themes, so if you don't like my collection, you can just check the other one.
 Also the reason why I'm doing this is because I want you to have more options and ideas to build your own theme.

-Currently trying a few things, if you find something wrong or have any idea just open an issue or send a message on my discord/reddit.
+Currently trying a few things, read this README with attention.

 ## Getting Started